muggy8/improbable/from-me-to-me/Ur78er4a.md

 I guess this is what it must mean to be 'a stranger in your own home'

-I recognized so much of the surrounding, the short support trees around me, the tall lookout trees, the hiding bushes, they all are farmiliar.
+I recognized so much of the surrounding, the short support trees around me, the tall lookout trees, the hiding bushes, they all are familiar.

 Even the clearing in the trees that the proving grounds is located and the various structures around, I knew this place very well.